Eleanor Coppola: Apocalypse Now

 For her early film career, she spent much of her time accompanying her husband on his film shoots.
 In 1976, she began documenting the making of Apocalypse Now.
 Her recordings of the hectic film process were later released in her memoir Notes on the Making of Apocalypse Now (1979).
 The book chronicles such events as the near destruction of the film's production as well as the stress that both cast and crew were suffering from at the time.
 This would not be the only documentation of the making of Francis Ford Coppola's Apocalypse Now as she decided to film a documentary based on the same movie.

 The documentary film Hearts of Darkness: A Filmmaker's Apocalypse was co-directed by Eleanor Coppola, Fax Bahr, and George Hickenlooper.
 In the film, Eleanor narrated the trials and difficulties surrounding the production of the award-winning film as not only problems arose with the studio but also the cast and crew working at the time.
 Such events caught on camera include the nervous breakdown of the film's lead Martin Sheen as well as the trouble facing Francis Ford Coppola when an expensive set was destroyed.

 The documentary film was released in 1991, which went on to win several awards such as the Emmy for "Outstanding Individual Achievement – Informational Programming – Directing".
 The film was also nominated for a Directors Guild of America (DGA) Documentary Award in 1991.

 Feature filmmaking

 Coppola made her feature film directorial debut with the 2016 romantic comedy Paris Can Wait starring Diane Lane as a wealthy film producer's wife and Arnaud Viard as a charming Frenchman who drives her from Cannes to Paris.
 The film premiered at the 2016 Toronto International Film Festival.

 In 2020, Coppola released her second feature film, Love Is Love Is Love, a set of intertwined love stories about three couples.

-Writer
+Writring career

 Coppola wrote two successful books.
 Her first book, Notes on the Making of Apocalypse Now, recorded the film's journey from 1976 to 1979.
 Her detailed note-taking continued in other areas of her life as she collected and wrote about her life's major events.
-With notes covering a 30 year time span, she went on to write the book Notes on a Life.
+With notes covering a 30-year time span, she went on to write the book Notes on a Life.